orion-project/rezonator2/docs/schema-format-she.md

 Defines if `Title` key is vaid.
 Can be 0 or 1.

 ### Notes
-Text notes for the schema, comment. *Not supported in reZonator-2*.
+Text notes for the schema, comment.

 ### SchemaKind
 Round-trip type.